Freight Class Codes Explained

 Accurate dimensions are essential for determining budget and shipping timelines.
 The following list details how to accurately measure freight:

-• Measure the length, width, and height in inches.
-Some items may not be regularly shaped, so measure as if they were a rectangular shape.
+1. Measure the length, width, and height in inches.
+Some items may not be regularly shaped, so measure them as if they were rectangular.
 Use the extreme points of the freight to get the best measurements.

-• Weigh shipment and dive the weight by cubic feet.
+1. Weigh your shipment and divide the weight by cubic feet.
 This equals density.
+Weight / Cubic Feet

 2. Handling

-The handling of freight relates to how easy it is to move during loading and unloading.
-Most freight is moved by machines, but some freight requires special consideration due to its fragility, weight, or shape.
+Freight handling relates to how easy it is to move during loading and unloading.
+Machines move most freight, but some require special consideration due to their fragility, weight, or shape.
 If freight requires special handling, its freight class will be higher on the freight class chart, resulting in a higher shipping cost.

 3. Stowability or Storage Capability